ts1/uctoth/README.md

 ### Machine learning

 Simple linear regression of ~57,000 sparse features per game position.
-Optionally supports logistic regression, which predicts winning rate instead of final score.
+Optionally supports logistic regression, which predicts probability to win instead of final score.
 Now using mini-batch with AdaGrad for faster convergence.
 Also written from scratch in CoffeeScript/C.